 Stanley to buy RFID-system developer Xmark

-NEW BRITAIN, Conn.--The Stanley Works announced in May an agreement to buy Xmark, a subsidiary of VeriChip, which manufacturers RFID-based systems used to identify, locate and protect people and assets.
+NEW BRITAIN, Conn.--The Stanley Works announced this week an agreement to buy Xmark, a subsidiary of VeriChip, which manufacturers RFID-based systems used to identify, locate and protect people and assets.
 Its brands include Hugs and Halos, which track infants; RoamAlert, a wander protection system; and Assetrac, a hospital asset tracking system.

 Stanley will purchase all outstanding shares of Xmark for a total of $45 million.